1. I am an accepted student at Campbell University. Does that mean a guaranteed admission to the BSN Degree Program?

 6. If I apply to the Nursing Program and don’t get in, what are my options?

 Campbell University has a variety of exceptional programs to consider as alternative possibilities to nursing.
 There are options in the health sciences, as well as in fields of education, law, divinity, fine arts, business, and more.
 Please explore our website to get more information.

 7. What is the Forgivable Education Loans for Service (FELS) program?
 Established by the North Carolina General Assembly in 2011, the Forgivable Education Loans for Service provides financial assistance to qualified students enrolled in an approved education program and committed to working in critical employment shortage professions in North Carolina.
 For the 2014-15 academic years, identification of eligible degree programs is available on the link below.
 The North Carolina State Education Assistance Authority provides administration for the program.

 8. My Campbell University Pre-Nursing Advisor and I are not a good match.
 Can I switch advisors?

 Campbell University is devoted to our students’ success.
-If you feel as though you would be more successful with another admissions counsellor, please let someone in the admissions office know and they will be happy to accommodate you.
+If you feel as though you would be more successful with another admissions counselor, please let someone in the admissions office know and they will be happy to accommodate you.